zng-ui/zng/TODO/Variables.md

 // in widget-new
 foo! {
-    #[ease(300.ms(), easing::linear)] // overwrites the ease for just this instance.
+    #[transition(300.ms(), easing::linear)] // overwrites the ease for just this instance.
     background_color = colors::RED;

-    #[no_ease] // disables ease forjust this instance.
+    #[no_transition] // disables ease forjust this instance.
     margin = 0;
 }
 ```

+### Name and Args

+* Is `ease` a good name?
+   - Maybe, but it expands to a `chaser` call, new users can get a bad intuition of `Var::ease` if they learn this attribute first.
+   - `#[chaser(..)]` is not good, its cool name in `Var` close to the other animation methods, but here its something new that is
+      not easy to guess controls animation.
+   - `#[transition(..)]` is a more general term, its the "CSS" term that everyone knows, and we do use the trait `Transitionable`.
+      - Slightly longer name, it does have a performance impact so maybe a full word is the Rust way.

+* Args are the same as `Var::chaser`.
+    - CSS has an extra "delay", investigate how this is implemented there, we could hack it with the easing curve, but it
+        is best to use the `sleep` feature available in the raw animation.
+    - Review other frameworks, not just CSS.

+## Storyboard/Sequencer

+A way to coordinate multiple animations together.
+Starting animations inside other animations already gives then all the same animation handle, need to implement some helpers.

+* Animation blending, that is when two animations overlap in time, one affects the value less the other more across the
+ overlap period.
+Not sure if this can be done automatically, maybe we need a sequencer builder that computes this stuff.

 # Futures

-* Variable futures don't use the waker context and don't provide any `subscriptions`, review how is this working in `WidgetTask` tasks.
+* Variable futures don't use the waker context and don't provide any `subscriptions`, review this.
+* Animation future does not wake once done and variables don't update also, causing it to hang until some other
+      app update.